Global phage therapy market is expected to foresee a compound annual growth rate of 8.1% from 2021 to 2028.

 Phage therapy also known as Bacteriophage is specific to the bacteria they infect and do not harm other beneficial bacteria present in the body and affect the microbial ecosystem of the body.
-Bacteriophages can be administrated to patients in many different ways which include oral consumption, external application and surgical treatment.
-Phages consist mostly of nucleic acids and proteins thus they are inherently non toxins.
-Bacteriophages against many bacteria are easily discovered and additionally they are versatile in terms of formulation development which includes the ability of getting combined with any other antibiotics.
+Bacteriophages can be administrated to patients in many different ways which include oral consumption, external application, and surgical treatment.
+Phages consist mostly of nucleic acids and proteins thus they are inherently non-toxins.
+Bacteriophages against many bacteria are easily discovered and additionally, they are versatile in terms of formulation development which includes the ability to get combined with any other antibiotics.
 Furthermore, the production of phage therapy is simple and relatively inexpensive.
 Clinical trials of bacteriophage to cure diseases such as HIV Infection, Wound Infections, Urinary Tract Infection Bacterial, Acute Tonsillitis, Venous Leg Ulcers, Covid19, Tuberculosis, Cystic Fibrosis, Mild Gastrointestinal, Primary Immune Deficiency Diseases, Bacterial Infections, Prostate Cancer and many others are being conducted in future, bacteriophage therapy could replace antibiotic treatments of these diseases.
 Bacteriophages therapies are still under clinical trials and company pipelines, hence it cannot be claimed to be entirely reliable.
-In addition, bacteriophages are viruses which tend to swap genes with each other and other organisms with which they come into contact.
-Hence, there is a chance of spread of antibiotic resistance in bacteria.
+In addition, bacteriophages are viruses that tend to swap genes with each other and other organisms with which they come into contact.
+Hence, there is a chance of the spread of antibiotic resistance in bacteria.
 These are some of the factors that would slightly slow down the acceptance in the phage therapy market.

 The major limiting component for the development/extension of the worldwide phage therapy market is the absence of prepared technicians, experts, and specialists in the field.
 In addition, the high risk of product failure for drug development is another factor restraining the market growth.
 Several companies operating in the bacteriophage therapy market are investing and focusing on developing advanced bacteriophage platforms.
 In addition, the emerging economy is providing booming opportunities in the global bacteriophage market, as there has been an increase in the patient population in the health care sector.
 For instance, Armata Pharmaceuticals, Inc. Adaptive Phage Therapeutics, Phagelux, SNIPR BIOME, Microgen Russia, BiomX (MBcure Ltd.), Enbiotix, Eligo Bioscience, MicroPhage Inc., Phage International, Intralytix, Inc, InnoPhage, iNtODEWorld, Locus Biosciences among others are the leading players in the global bacteriophage market.